 - Extra curricular activities - one afternoon a week may be more than enough especially in the first term.

-- It’s common for parents to have memories flood in about your experience.
-Share those with your child.
+- Share with your child where you feel it might be supportive.
+It’s common for parents to have memories flood in about your experience.

-- Think about how you are going to sort out school holidays – vacation care, grandparents, etc
+- Be prepared in advance for school holidays – vacation care, grandparents, etc

 - After school care in the first few weeks - if anything pick them up early.
 If you put them in a few weeks later when everyone knows the routine it may be difficult.
 It’s best to gradually increase the length of stay rather than delay starting.